Skip to main content

 Module description

 In this module we take a thematic look at media understood as technologies.
-The recent prominence of contemporary media such as mobile devices, apps and social networking platforms reminds us of the limits of analysing media only in terms of its:
+The recent prominence of contemporary media such as mobile devices, apps and social networking platforms reminds us of the limits of analysing media only in terms of its content, creators or consumers.

 Contemporary academics and commentators are increasingly suggesting we also think about the media as technological forms.
 Thinking about media technologically invites us to question what exactly counts as ‘media’ in the first place, and from there, what it might mean to do ‘media studies’ - particularly in an age of digitalisation.